 Hakuin left Shoju after eight months, without receiving formal recognition from him or any other teacher.
 For all that, Hakuin considered himself to be a sort of heir of Shoju Rojin, and today Hakuin is considered to have "received dharma transmission" from Shoju.

 Hakuin was unable to sustain the tranquility of mind of the Zen hall in the midst of daily life.
-When he was twenty-six he read that "all wise men and eminent priests who lack the Bodhi-mind fall into Hell".
+At twenty-six he read that "all wise men and eminent priests who lack the Bodhi-mind fall into Hell".

-What Hakuin had read about bodhi-mind and the effects of lacking it, raised a "great doubt" (taigi) in him, for he had hitherto misunderstood what the bodhi-mind was to mean.
+Now, Bodhi in Buddhism is the understanding about the true nature of things.
+It is a word tied in with being enlightened or awakened, with being a Buddha.
+What Hakuin had read about bodhi-mind and the effects of lacking it, raised a "great doubt" (taigi) in him, for he realised he had hitherto misunderstood what bodhi-mind meant.

 Hakuin was installed as head priest of Shoin-ji in 1718.
-Around this time that he took the name "Hakuin", which means "concealed in white", as "hidden in the clouds and snow of mount Fuji".
+Around this time he took the name "Hakuin", which means "hidden in white", as "hidden in the clouds and snow of mount Fuji".

-When he was forty-one, he got Awakened while reading the Lotus Sutra, and got the idea that the bodhi-mind meant working for good, as the Bodhisattva's mission was to continue practice beyond enlightenment, and then teaching and helping others "until all beings have been saved".
+When he was forty-one, he got Awakened while reading the Lotus Sutra, and got the idea that the bodhi-mind meant working for good, among other things.

 Such Study, Such a Lot

-Hakuin was a firm believer in bringing the wisdom of Zen to all people.
-Showing a surprising broad-mindedness, most of his instruction to the common people focused on living a morally virtuous life.
+Hakuin was broad-minded in a set Zen way; most of his instruction to the common people focused on living a morally virtuous life.

 Hakuin was also a popular Zen lecturer.
 He urged his students not to be satisfied with shallow attainments.